AdamLnenicka/semaphors/README.md

 • Compile source codes with the options -std=gnu99 -Wall -Wextra -Werror -pedantic

-• If your solution requires it, you can add additional options for the linker (e.g., for semaphores or shared memory, -pthread, -lrt, etc.).
+• You can add additional options for the linker (e.g., for semaphores or shared memory, -pthread, -lrt, etc.).

-• Your solution must be compilable and runnable on the merlin server.

 <h2>Example Output</h2>